MicrosoftDocs/well-architected/well-architected/performance-efficiency/optimize-data-performance.md

 ### Optimize storage load

-Optimizing storage load efers to the process of reducing unnecessary or redundant requests to the storage system, streamlining data retrieval processes, and ensuring that the storage workload isn't overwhelmed with excessive demands.
-This optimization ensures that the storage system can respond to legitimate requests and maintain a high-performance level.
-Implement strategies that reduce the processing burden on the data store.
+Optimizing storage load means streamlining requests to the storage system.
+It helps eliminate unnecessary requests.
+It also enhances data retrieval and prevents overwhelming the storage.
+Optimizing the storage load ensures the storage system remains responsive to legitimate requests and maintains peak performance.
+Implement strategies to reduce the processing burden on the data store.
 To optimize data store load, consider the following strategies:

 #### Use caching